 7. Mechanisms for referrals

 7.1 The majority of primary in-year application are processed quickly and are placed in a school within 5 school days.
 The number of cases presented that may need to be considered for a fair access placement will be low and would not be expected to be more than ten in any one year.

 7.4 The Admissions Team (senior managers) will determine the cases to be considered for a Fair Access placement.
-Depending on the circumstances of the case, decisions will be made in liaison with senior managers in the SEND team, using mechanisms already in place.
-Where appropriate, advice will be sought from social workers, Family Support managers and other professionals that may be involved in the case.
+Depending on the circumstances of the case, decisions will be made in liaison and with input and support from senior managers in the SEN Team using mechanisms already in place.
+Where appropriate, advice will be sought from social workers, Family Support Services managers and other senior officers and professionals that may be involved in the case.

-7.5 If a Governing Body does not wish to admit a child with challenging behaviour, even though places are available, it must refer the case to the Admission Team for consideration for a Fair Access placement.
+7.5 School referrals - where a Governing Body does not wish to admit a child with challenging behaviour, even though places are available, it must refer the case to the Admission Team for consideration for a Fair Access placement.
 This will normally only be appropriate where a school has a particularly high proportion of children with challenging behaviour or previously excluded children in the requested year group.
-This provision will not apply to a looked after child, a previously looked after child or a child with an Education, Health and Care Plan naming the school in question, as these children must be admitted.
+This provision will not apply to child with an Education, Health and Care Plan naming the school in question, as these children must be admitted.